 Updated on Oct 10, 2022 • 4 min read • 282 views • Copy Link

 Employment Law (ACT)

 In the ACT, employment is regulated under both state and federal law.
 The Fair Work Act 2009 applies to all employees in the ACT.
 It sets out the National Employment Standards and regulates the operation of awards and enterprise agreements and provides protections for workers subjected to unfair or unlawful dismissal.
 ACT legislation including the Work Health and Safety Act 2011 and the Workers Compensation Act 1951 also provides protections for workers.
-This article deals with employment law in the ACT.

 WorkSafe ACT regulates workers compensation legislation and ensures employers are fulfilling their obligation in relation to workers compensation.
 Workers compensation in the ACT is provided by private insurers approved by WorkSafe.
 If a worker has a claim to make, they should start the process by notifying their employer.
 Their employer must notify the insurer within 48 hours.